What is family law in Australia?

 • You need to establish or clarify guardianship for a child

-• You're navigating blended family issues or step-parent relationships
+• Some people are navigating blended family issues or step-parent relationships.

 What to consider